vmware-archive/dispatch/docs/_front/quickstart.md

 ### Configure and install Dispatch CLI:

-Fetch the IP address of your Dispatch VM that is reachable from your machine, as this will be used the host for dispatch services.
-The simplest way of gettin your IP address is simply running `ifconfig eth0` from within the
+Fetch the IP address of your Dispatch VM that is reachable from your machine, as this will be used the host for Dispatch services.
+The simplest way of getting your IP address is simply running `ifconfig eth0` from within the
 VM:

 ![Get IP]({{ '/assets/images/get-IP.png' | relative_url }}){:width="800px"}